-Sandvik achieves ISO 13485:2016 medical certification for its titanium powder plant
+Sandvik achieves ISO 13485:2016 certification for deliveries to medical

 Sandvik’s titanium powder plant, located in Sandviken Sweden, was inaugurated in the end of 2019, with more than 150 guests including end-users in key industries like aerospace and medical.
 Since then an extensive work has been ongoing to ramp-up the highly automated plant, finetuning the process and optimizing the powder to ensure the best possible consistency, morphology and quality required for additive manufacturing.
 As a result of this meticulous and structured work, the ’ISO 13485:2016’ certification for medical was recently received, in August.
 Earlier this year, the same powder plant also achieved the prestigious ‘AS9100D’ aerospace certification.

 3D printing and titanium is the dynamic duo that can revolutionize the medical industry of tomorrow – where individualization and on-demand availability is key.